mikelma/craftium/craftium-docs/docs/getting-started.md

 The code above just starts an episode calling `env.reset`, then samples a random action, plots the current observation, and executes the action using `env.step`.
 If the episode finishes, `env.reset` is called again to start a new episode.
 Finally, when the loop ends, `env.close` cleanly closes the environment.

-Finally, check the [page](./obs-and-acts.md) on obervations and actions for a complete description of the craftium's default observation and action spaces.
+Finally, check the [page](./obs-and-acts.md) on observations and actions for a complete description of the craftium's default observation and action spaces.

 ## Using `CraftiumEnv`